 Veterans Benefits - Q & A

-A: The Post-9/11 GI Bill is effective August 1, 2009.
-Approved training under the Post-9/11 GI Bill includes graduate and undergraduate degrees, vocational/technical training, on-the-job training, flight training, correspondence training, licensing and national testing programs, entrepreneurship training, and tutorial assistance.
-All training programs must be approved for GI Bill benefits.
+A: The Post-9/11 GI Bill® was effective August 1, 2009 and with an update known as the Post-9/11 Veterans Education Assistance Improvements Act of 2010.
+Approved training under the Post-9/11 GI Bill® includes graduate and undergraduate degrees, vocational/technical training, on-the-job training, flight training, correspondence training, licensing and national testing programs, entrepreneurship training, and tutorial assistance.
+All training programs must be approved for GI Bill® benefits.

-A: At California University of Pennsylvania, you will full tuition & fees directly to the school for all public school in-state students.
-For those attending private or foreign schools tuition & fees are capped at $17,500 per academic year.
-Amount of tuition and fees charged, not to exceed the most expensive in-state public institution of higher education.
+A: At California University of Pennsylvania, you will receive full tuition & fees directly to the school for all public school in-state students.

 - Monthly housing allowance equal to the basic allowance for housing (BAH) amount payable to E-5 with dependents, in same ZIP code as school (California University of Pennsylvania - 15419).
-(Main campus / Southpointe students only) $1,578.00 per month, based on 100% eligibility of Post 9/11 benefit.
+(Main campus / Southpointe students only) $1,704.00 per month, based on 100% eligibility of Post-9/11 benefit and full-time rate of pursuit (12 or more credits per semester).

-- For California University of Pennsylvania Global Online students, the housing allowance payable is equal to 1/2 the national average BAH for an E-5 with dependents ($673.50 for the 2011 academic year).
+- For California University of Pennsylvania Global Online students, the housing allowance payable is equal to 1/2 the national average BAH for an E-5 with dependents ($783.00 for the 2015-2016 academic year).
+For more information, please visit: http://www.defensetravel.dod.mil/site/bah.cfm

 - Annual books and supplies stipend of up to $1,000.* (paid proportionately based on enrollment)